DUI Panel / 24 HR:

 Probation Presentation (1 hour): A presentation relating to the probation process, obligations, and resources available to defendants.
 Sentencing & Commitment Form and a Cost Exercise is included in this presentation.
 Time is allotted for discussion/questions and answers.

 Prosecution Presentation (.75 hours): A presentation relating to the escalating sanctions for impaired driving offenses.
 Review of the Sentencing Grid.
 Time is allotted for discussion/questions and answers.

 Alcohol & Drug Information School (8 hours): This state-required course addresses the effects of alcohol and drug use on the offender, family members, and society.
 Topics include: Alcohol/Other Drugs and Their Effects; Use, Abuse and Addiction; Laws and Consequences; Substance Use and Relationships; and Decision Making and Personal Change Plan.
 Pre- and post-testing is completed by all participants.
 Time is allotted for discussion/questions and answers.

 Addiction & Recovery Overview (1 hour): Two personal presentations relating to addiction, legal consequences, recovery, and the effects on family, work, and health.
 Time is allotted for discussion/questions and answers.

-DUI Victims Panel Presentation (3–4 hours): Presentations consist of victim impact statements, personal stories, and slide presentations.
-Time is allotted for discussion/questions and answers.
+DUI Victims Panel Presentation (1.5 to 2 hours): Presentations consist of victim impact statements, personal stories, and slide presentations.
+Time is allotted for discussion with questions and answers.

 24 Hour DUI Education Jail Alternative Program is facilitated by the